Do we have a dysfunctional relationship with doubt?

 So is doubt friend or foe — or maybe both?

-We asked Terryl Givens, perhaps our church’s most influential theologian and writer, to respond to this Big Question.
-As you might expect, he gets insightfully to the heart of the matter in this remarkable little essay in which he argues, among other things, that “Fixating on doubt can be not just unproductive, but paralyzing and spiritually toxic.
+We asked Terryl Givens, who (with wife Fiona Givens) has written brilliantly on the topic in The Crucible of Doubt and elsewhere, to weigh in.
+The first thing Terryl did was develop a little glossary of terms to at least get clear on what we’re arguing about.
+See if it doesn’t help clarify things for you as you delve into this topic.
+Then Terryl Givens gets insightfully to the heart of the matter in this remarkable little essay in which he argues, among other things, that “Fixating on doubt can be not just unproductive, but paralyzing and spiritually toxic.
 On the other hand, denying doubt its legitimate place and function in the development of faith can be equally damaging.”

-We also recorded this brief, remarkable conversation between Terryl Givens and one of the church’s best young scholars, Spencer Fluhman, director the the Neal A. Maxwell Institute.
+Finally, we offer this brief, remarkable conversation between Terryl Givens and one of the church’s best young scholars, Spencer Fluhman, executive director the the Neal A. Maxwell Institute.

 We hope this offering gives us a healthier, more constructive way to approach this sometimes uncozy topic.